 CHATHAM COUNTY, NORTH CAROLINA

-Hoosier Dam is a concrete buttress dam with an attached hydroelectric powerhouse.
-The dam was built in 1922, and is constructed of reinforced concrete, with a total length of 235 feet and an average structural height of 25 feet.
+Hoosier Dam was a concrete buttress dam with an attached hydroelectric powerhouse.
+The dam was built in 1922, and was constructed of reinforced concrete, with a total length of 235 feet and an average structural height of 25 feet.

 The U.S. Fish & Wildlife Service (USFWS) designated sections of the Rocky River upstream and downstream from Hoosier Dam, as well as a section of Bear Creek just below the dam, as Critical Habitat for the Cape Fear Shiner, a federally listed endangered species.
 The non-impounded sections of the Rocky River and Bear Creek exhibit very high quality riverine habitat that supports a diverse collection of aquatic species including the Cape Fear Shiner and other species of concern.
 The dam represented a significant blockage to fish migration and as a result, USFWS has documented declines in the disconnected population upstream of the dam.
 Unique Places understands that removal of the blockage created by the dam to provide access to these high-quality reaches is a substantial long-term benefit to these aquatic communities.